furynet/xfury/README.md

 >
 >Prerequisite: go1.18+ required. [ref](https://golang.org/doc/install)

-Sge could be installed by two ways - downloading binary from releases page or build from source.
+Fury could be installed by two ways - downloading binary from releases page or build from source.

 ### Download from releases page